ut-astria/orbdetpy/README.md

-orbdetpy is a Python library for orbit determination.
-It is a thin Python wrapper for our Java estimation tools and Orekit <http://www.orekit.org/>.
+**orbdetpy** is a Python orbit determination library.
+It wraps our Java estimation tools and Orekit <http://www.orekit.org>.

 Features
 --------